-Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Descent from the Cross | The Artist and His First Wife, Isabella Brant, in the Honeysuckle Bower | Boy with Bird | The Apotheosis of Henry IV and the Proclamation of the Regency of Marie de Medicis on May |
+Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Descent from the Cross | The Artist and His First Wife, Isabella Brant, in the Honeysuckle Bower | Boy with Bird | The Apotheosis of Henry IV and the Proclamation of the Regency of Marie de Medicis on May | Adoration of the Magi |

 Related Artists:GRAFF, Anton